Welcome to the 50th Annual Chuckanut Foot Race

 2014 Race Results

-Day of Race Registration is available for 2014.
-The cost is $35.
+Day of Race Registration is available for 2015.
+The cost is $35 for non members and $5 for members.

 This point-to-point, seven-mile trail race starts at Marine Park in south Bellingham and finishes at Larrabee State Park, the oldest state park in Washington.
 The course follows the legendary Interurban Trail, which threads through the Chuckanut Mountains and features gorgeous views of Chuckanut Bay and the San Juan Islands.
 View the course map here.
 Busses will take runners back to the finish line and will leave with regularity.